mTurner-beepboop/t2fa_project/meetings/meetings.md

 ## Meetings

+The meetings listed below correspond to online video chats or in person meetings, frequent correspondance with the supervisor was made throughout the project, with smaller queries sent as messages through an online chat service.

 ### Initial meeting -

 * Duration of about an hour, mainly introductions and where to go from here.
 Setting up further face to face meeting for all the associated level 4s